 How is premature menopause diagnosed?

-Our gynecologists at Budget Fertility Center diagnose premature menopause by performing a physical exam and asking you to undergo thyroid and pregnancy tests to rule out these conditions.
+Our gynaecologists at Budget Fertility Center diagnose premature menopause by performing a physical exam and asking you to undergo thyroid and pregnancy tests to rule out these conditions.

 Further, you will have to undergo weekly tests to measure follicle-stimulating hormone (FSH) and estrogen levels to confirm the diagnosis of premature menopause.